Skyscraper and a man holding tablet representing EMEA marketing

 2. Adapting to evolving economic and political factors

 Unfortunately, war and conflict are heart-breakingly common in the EMEA regions.
-From the eight-year-long war in Yemen, where tentative peace talks are finally taking place, to the current Russian attack on Ukraine and its ensuing humanitarian disasters.
+From the ongoing war in Yemen to the Russian attack on Ukraine and the Israeli–Palestinian conflict.
 There are also currently conflicts in Libya, South Sudan, the Central African Republic, Northern Mozambique, Ethiopia and Cameroon on the African continent.

 Adapting messaging and ways of working is fundamental in times of crisis.
 Sharing stories of hope is always uplifting, such as the survivor of the 1994 Rwandan genocide who has set up a FairTrade coffee company called Neza.
 Its profits go towards funding therapy for other genocide survivors.